Pulling a boat up to a dock is not the most exciting part of boating. Move too fast, and you might crash. Move too slow, and you lose control.

 Take your time when you are moving towards the dock.
 The general rule is that you don’t want to be any faster than you are willing to hit the dock.

-Keep going into gear and out of gear to manage your speed as you slowly close into the spot where you will be stopping.
+Keep going into and out of gear to manage your speed as you slowly close to the spot where you will be stopping.
 If you are driving a twin-engine boat, use one engine at a time to maintain the slow progress.

 3. Swing Timely

-At this point, knowing when to turn the wheel is important.
+At this point, knowing when to turn the wheel is essential.
 If you turn too soon, you will remain far from the dock.
 Turn too late, and you might bump.

 4. Pull Up

-As the boat glides toward the dock in a parallel position, and you swing the wheel, put the engine into reverse.
-It will stop the forward motion and kick the stern to port and closer to the dock.
+As the boat glides toward the dock in a parallel position, and you swing the wheel put the engine into reverse.
+It will stop the forward motion and kick the stern to the port and closer to the dock.

 Once the boat has stopped moving, put it in neutral.
 It will make the boat slip up to the dock, and you will have plenty of time to jump out and catch the boat or grab a lining.